 Children need caring adults in their life to help make decisions about their future.
 Those adults include parents, child care providers, teachers, education administrators, business owners and the community at large.
 Each group has a stake in our future generation and as such can become advocates for children.
 As an advocate you can influence public policies and encourage positive programming that support children in a variety of ways.
 This is done by contacting legislators, joining advocacy groups or educating yourself and your peers about relevant issues.

-2) Children deserve a healthy start in life and Programs for Parents supports child health services, preventive care programs, nutrition programs, health education and affordable insurance for children in low income families.
+2) All children deserve a healthy start in life.
+Programs for Parents supports child health services, preventive care programs, nutrition programs, health education and affordable insurance for children in low income families.

-3) Child safety and Protection from abuse is paramount, so Programs for Parents advocates for programs and policies that protect children and ensure safe environments in both child care facilities and in the home.
+3) Child safety and protection from abuse is paramount.
+Programs for Parents advocates for programs and policies that protect children and ensure safe environments in both child care facilities and in the home.

--Improving the pay scale for all staff working in child care centers and for family child care homes.
+-Improve the pay scale for all staff working in child care centers and for family child care homes

 To find your district's NJ State legislators, click here.